‘I’m still in here’: Woman trapped in her mind after colonoscopy - NewsBreak

 “What they are able to see is a reduced uptake in the parietal lobe,” said Jackie.

 An OSU doctor finally gave the definitive diagnosis, Lewy Body, an organic brain disease similar to Alzheimer’s.
-They had a diagnosis and he prescribed medicine that brought Jackie back.Man strangles kangaroo to death after wife is attacked near Tennessee home
+They had a diagnosis and he prescribed medicine that brought Jackie back.‘Why aren’t you married yet?’: 1 in 3 people dreading awkward holiday conversations with family

 “And it was a miracle.
 It was like waking up from the worst nightmare you can possibly imagine.
 Sometimes Lewy’s feels like being in solitary confinement, without yourself,” said Jackie.
 “The thing that I want relatives and caregivers and medical professionals to know, we are in here.”